 PL/SQL Variables, Constants and Data Types

-In this guide we'll break down exactly what PL/SQL Variables, Constants and Data Types is, why it was designed this way, and how to use it correctly in real projects.
+In this guide we'll break down exactly what PL/SQL Variables, Constants and Data Types is, why it was designed this way to ensure strict data integrity within the Oracle engine, and how to use it correctly in real projects.

 By the end you'll have both the conceptual understanding and practical code examples to use PL/SQL Variables, Constants and Data Types with confidence.